 Counselor: Inform Soldier the TSP has several mutual funds they can choose to invest in.
-By default, TSP contributions are invested in a Lifecycle (L) fund which lines up with the Soldier's age.
+By default, for those who entered after January 1, 2018, TSP contributions are automatically invested in a Lifecycle (L) fund, which lines up with the Soldier's age.
 See TSP.gov for more information.